I have fleas! What should I do?

 - DO – Laundry!
 Launder all throw rugs, bath mats, pet bedding and your bedding.
 Fleas drown in hot, soapy water.
 Fleas drown in soapy water.

 - DO – Treat your home.
 95% of flea stages are in your environment.
 Your pets act as a “salt shaker” dispersing eggs everywhere your pet goes in the home.
 These eggs can survive up to a full year in your carpet, resulting in constant re-infestation if left untreated.
-We recommend Fleabusters of Atlanta (404-844-0126) which is guaranteed for a full year,environmentally friendly and non toxic.
-They can treat your home as well as your yard.
-If you prefer to do it yourself, we offer Flea Stoppers powder.
+If you prefer to do it yourself, we offer Flea Stoppers powder or also check out Flea Busters, both products are safe and effective.

 - DO – Deworm your cat for tapeworms.
 Cats groom and ingest fleas, eggs and larvae causing tapeworms in the intestinal tract.
 Deworming should be given when fleas are discovered and again once fleas have been eliminated.